services

 enable relevant persons to be

-informed of the fire and of what’s in place to protect them from it.
-In most
+informed of the fire and of what’s in place to protect them

 cases this requirement is satisfied, for non-employees, by the provision of ‘what to do in case of fire’ notices